 Lack of empathy.
-Is there someone in your life who doesn’t empathize with you at all?
+Is there someone in your life who doesn’t empathize with you?
 They’re probably a narcissist.
-Narcissists cannot begin to imagine the hurt they are causing other people, because they don’t think about any feelings besides their own!
+Narcissists cannot begin to imagine the hurt they are causing other people because they don’t think about any feelings besides their own!

 Sound like someone who is causing you distress?
 Keep reading.
-You need to learn how to outsmart this narcissist.
+It would be best if you learned how to outsmart this narcissist.

 Behaviors Narcissists Use to Control Others

-A sense of empathy stops most people from the desire to control others or perform a behavior that might hurt someone’s feelings.
+A sense of empathy stops most people from wanting to control others or perform a behavior that might hurt someone’s feelings.
 A narcissist only acts on their desire to control others and benefit themselves.
 When challenged or questioned, the narcissist may:

 - Invoke the silent treatment